lenchoajema/telemedicine-platform/roadmap.md

 - **Backend team**: Fix appointment system APIs and implement notification system
 - **DevOps**: Continue monitoring infrastructure and optimize API performance

-Would you like me to elaborate on any specific area of this roadmap or make any adjustments to the priorities?